 - Leadership throughout your voyage by our experienced Expedition Leaders, including shore landings and other activities - All Zodiac transfers and cruising as per the daily program - · All shore landings as per the daily program - · Shipboard accommodation with daily housekeeping - All meals, snacks, soft drinks and juices on board throughout your voyage (Please inform us of any dietary requirements as far in advance as possible.
-Unfortunately, the ships' galleys cannot prepare kosher meals.) - NEW Free beer, standard wines, spirits, and cocktails during bar service hours and dinner - Complimentary coffee, tea and cocoa available around the clock

-- Formal and informal presentations by our Expedition Team and guest speakers as scheduled - A photographic journal documenting the expedition - A pair of waterproof expedition boots on loan for landings and Zodiac cruising excursions - An official Quark Expeditions® parka to keep - · Hair dryer and bathrobes in every cabin - NEW Complimentary Wi-Fi service on one device permitting basic Internet browsing, email, posting on social media and voice applications.
-(Premium packages are available for more data-intensive applications.) - All miscellaneous service taxes and port charges throughout the program - · All luggage handling aboard the ship - Emergency Evacuation insurance for all passengers to a maximum benefit of USD \$500,000 per person
+Unfortunately, the ships' galleys cannot prepare kosher meals.) - Select beer and wine during dinner; and coffee, tea and cocoa available around the clock - Formal and informal presentations by our Expedition Team and guest speakers as scheduled - · A photographic journal documenting the expedition - A pair of waterproof expedition boots on loan for landings and Zodiac cruising excursions - · An official Quark Expeditions® parka to keep - · Hair dryer and bathrobes in every cabin - All miscellaneous service taxes and port charges throughout the program - · All luggage handling aboard the ship - Emergency Evacuation insurance for all passengers to a maximum benefit of USD \$500,000 per person